notsatvrn/smolcrush/README.md

 # `smolcrush`

-a cute and smol RNG library.
+A cute and smol RNG library.

-## info
+## Features
-- zero dependencies (by default)
+- Zero dependencies (by default).
-- `no_std` and WASM compatible
+- `no_std` and WASM compatible.
-- no alloc usage
+- No alloc usage.
-- 100% safe
+- 100% safe.

-## optional features
+## Optional Features
 - `system-rng` adds support for using system RNG, which uses the [`getrandom`](https://crates.io/crates/getrandom) crate.
 - `zeroize` adds zeroing support to all RNGs, which uses the [`zeroize`](https://crates.io/crates/zeroize) crate.